 Where To Find The Vale Of Evesham

-To get to the Vale of Evesham, you can take the M40 and M42 from London, or head south from Birmingham on the M5 motorway.
+To get to the Vale of Evesham, you can take the M40 and M42 from London.
+Otherwise head south from Birmingham on the M5 motorway.
 If you are using public transport, take a train to Birmingham New Street and then change for Worcester and Evesham.
 Alternatively, take the direct train from London Paddington.
 Evesham and Pershore stations are on the Cotswolds Line from London.
 Be aware that Pershore station is a fair walk from the town, especially if you have luggage.

 To see much of the Blossom Trail, you’ll need to either travel by car or take a tour of which there are plenty available.
 Routes for the Vale of Evesham Blossom Trail are clearly marked by brown information signs roadside.